Meeting WCAG 2.0

 EVALUATION: Although the page may look different, is all information present and clear?

 WHY: To test if your page makes sense if you had to listen to it instead of reading it.

 EVALUATION: Is equivalent information available through the voice or text browser as is available through a browser and is the information presented in a similar logical order as when viewed through a browser?
 Does it still make sense?

 WHY: All evaluation tools put slightly different emphasis on the results, so it is possible to overlook certain aspects, particularly those that require user judgement to rectify.
 See Top Accessibility Testing Tools for more information.
 Any of the following validators are suitable.

 EVALUATION: Rectify all W3C Priorities, definitely all WCAG 2.0 Level A and any that you can of AA.

 EVALUATION: Examine PDF files and run Accessibility reports in Adobe Acrobat Professional, evaluate all non-html files against relevant criteria in part 1 of this evaluation.

-For assistance with accessibility, please contact Web and Learning Services.
+For assistance with accessibility, please contact Web Services.